rown89/p4n-scraper/README.md

 # Park4Night Scraper

-Scaper built on top of the new Park4Night website with Node, Playwright API and Supabase to store place page details.
+Scaper built on top of the new Park4Night website with Node, Playwright API and Supabase to store place detail pages data.

 `enqueuePlaceList()` start `getPlaceIdList()` who will take care of read range.json file and download the requested range of ids from a supabase table called `places`, where I stored all the available place ids of Park4Night, retrieved by a public endpoint: https://www.park4night.com/services/V3/getLieuxLite.php